ENIGMA-git/ENIGMA-CNV/CNVCalling/README.md

 _containers_

-enigma-cnv.sif (singularity) and enigma-cnv:latest (docker) contains PennCNV and iPsychCNV (and all the necessary prerequisites) and was developed for use in ENIGMA-CNV by Bayram Akdeniz  (https://github.com/comorment/containers/blob/main/singularity/enigma-cnv.sif).
+enigma-cnv.sif (singularity) and enigma-cnv:latest (docker) are software containers containing PennCNV and iPsychCNV (and all the necessary prerequisites) and were developed for use in ENIGMA-CNV by Bayram Akdeniz  (https://github.com/comorment/containers/blob/main/singularity/enigma-cnv.sif).

 _CNVsofInterests_

-Includes files with 93 recurrent CNVs (Kendall et al 2017,  DOI: 10.1016/j.biopsych.2016.08.014) in genomeversion hg18, hg19 or hg38 to be used in visualization.
+Includes files with 93 recurrent CNVs (Kendall et al 2017,  DOI: 10.1016/j.biopsych.2016.08.014) in genome version hg18, hg19 or hg38 to be used in visualization.

 _PFBGCMODELHMM_